 If Npcf_PolicyAuthorization_Update service operation is invoked, the PCF is required to update the subscription resource.
 The Npcf_PolicyAuthorization_Update service operation may include an updated notification target address.
 The updated subscription resource is used by the target AF.

+The PCF may check if the UE is authorized to EAS discovery via EASDF using the UE subscription information received from the SMF during PDU session establishment/modification.
+If the user is not authorized, no policy update is triggered by AF request including EAS Discovery indication.